Double Higgs boson production and Higgs self-coupling extraction at CLIC: Introduction

 where $\mu$ is proportional to the Higgs boson mass and $\lambda$ is the Higgs self-coupling.
 This implies a fixed relation $m_H^2 = \lambda v$ between the mass and the self-coupling, with the vacuum expectation value $v$.
 In the interaction Lagrangian, this potential leads to a trilinear self-coupling \gHHH which is proportional to $\lambda$.

-The Higgs self-coupling is a crucial parameter because it describes the shape of the Higgs potential.
-A deviation of the potential from the SM would directly point to new physics, for example in the context of baryogenesis: One of the conditions for electroweak baryogenesis is the presence of a strong first-order phase transition in the breaking of the electroweak symmetry in the early universe.
+A deviation of the Higgs potential from the SM would directly point to new physics, for example in the context of baryogenesis: Indeed, one of the conditions for electroweak baryogenesis is the presence of a strong first-order phase transition in the breaking of the electroweak symmetry in the early universe.
 In order to modify the Higgs potential accordingly, at least one additional scalar needs to be introduced~\cite{Cohen:1993nk}.
 This can be an additional scalar singlet~\cite{Davoudiasl:2004be} or doublet.
 The latter is realised in two-Higgs doublet models (2HDM)~\cite{Gunion:425736,Branco:2011iw}, which introduce four additional scalars.
 These models can lead to modifications of the Higgs self-coupling.
 A sufficiently heavy neutral scalar can cause a resonance in the invariant mass of the Higgs boson pair in the production of two SM-like Higgs bosons.
-Other new physics scenarios influencing the Higgs self-coupling include composite Higgs models, where new vector-like fermions can be introduced~\cite{Grober:2010yv}.

-Existing models predict differences of the Higgs self-couplings to the SM value between a few and tens of percent~\cite{Gupta:2013zza}.
-This estimate takes into account the scenario that no additional states of the electroweak symmetry breaking sector can be discovered at the LHC.
-A thorough overview of BSM theories modifying the Higgs self-coupling is given in~\cite{HHwhitepaper}.
+Existing models including those discussed above with additional scalars as well as theories where the Higgs boson is composite predict differences of the Higgs self-couplings to the SM value between a few and tens of percent~\cite{Gupta:2013zza}.
+These estimates assume the scenario that no additional states of the electroweak symmetry breaking sector can be discovered at the LHC.
+An overview of BSM theories modifying the Higgs self-coupling is given in~\cite{HHwhitepaper}.